 ulie is the Operations Coordinator for VT-HEC and a member of the VT-HEC Operations Group.
 She is in charge of all registration, billing, and daily operations.
 She brings with her a wealth of administrative and coordination experience in the public, private and non-profit sectors.
 Her diverse background also includes firefighting, farming, outdoor education, and motherhood.

-Coordinator of Special Education Endorsement Program, Autism Certificate Program, and Professional Development
+Director of Special Education Endorsement Program, Autism Certificate Program

 Online Support and Resources Coordinator

 im is the Online Support & Resources Coordinator for VT-HEC.
 She helps coordinate the VT-HEC’s online learning opportunities and provides technical support to our various programs, works to manage the VT-HEC web site and is on the VT-HEC Operations Group.
-She has been coordinating and developing non-profit educational organizations for the past 16 years, and has been with the Collaborative for five years, formerly as the Operations Coordinator.
+She has been coordinating and developing non-profit educational organizations for over 15 years, and has been with the Collaborative since 2009, formerly as the Operations Coordinator.
 She is also the Mentor Coordinator at U-32 Middle and High School, helping to coordinate U-32’s independent learning programs.

 eth Marineau has worked with the VT-HEC since 2005.
 He helps coordinate the VT-HEC’s online learning opportunities and provides technical support to our various programs.
 Seth also teaches middle and high school French at Stowe Middle High School.
 He has teaching experience at the middle school, high school and university levels and has served as a school administrator.
 His academic interests include second language acquisition, rural education and the historical foundations of school change initiatives.